GulMuhammad-CS/Java_Clinic_Management_System_GULIFY/README.txt

  Lastly, admins may also add new administrators by filling in their basic information in the system

 2.H
- Important to note: all employees of the clinic (admins & doctors) would have the special email domain ì@clincare.comî.
+ Important to note: all employees of the clinic (admins & doctors) would have the special email domain ‚Äú@clincare.com‚Äù.
 The system will look for this domain when registering or logging in, should the system not see this domain it will alert the user

 (3)DOCTORS:

- Once a doctorís credentials have been registered in the system, they may use those credentials to log in to the system and do any of the following tasks:
+ Once a doctor‚Äôs credentials have been registered in the system, they may use those credentials to log in to the system and do any of the following tasks:

 3.A
- Toggle their status, any patient may not request for an appointment for a doctor who has ënot availableí as their status.
+ Toggle their status, any patient may not request for an appointment for a doctor who has ‚Äònot available‚Äô as their status.
 Appointment booking system is explained in section 4

 3.B
  View the medicines available in the clinic for their own reference, to view the ID so that they may prescribe it to any of their patients for example

 3.C
- View past appointments, which may have been cancelled, rejected, or completed (cancelled and rejected appointments share the same status as ëcancelledí)
+ View past appointments, which may have been cancelled, rejected, or completed (cancelled and rejected appointments share the same status as ‚Äòcancelled‚Äô)

 3.D
  View appointment requests: